Normality and Cohen-Macaulayness of local models of Shimura varieties: Introduction

-By the explicit description of $\bar B$ in $X$ obtained by Brion \cite{B} and Springer \cite{Sp} and the description of $\mu$-admissible set obtained in a joint work with Lam \cite{HL}, we'll show that $A'=\bar B \cap Z'_\mu$ and is an open subscheme of the boundary of $B$ in $X$.
+By the explicit description of $\bar B$ in $X$ obtained by Brion \cite{B} and Springer \cite{Sp} and the description of $\mu$-admissible sets obtained in a joint work with Lam \cite{HL}, we'll show that $A'=\bar B \cap Z'_\mu$ is an open subscheme of the boundary of $B$ in $X$.
 By a result of Brion and Polo \cite{BP}, the boundary $\partial \bar B$ is Cohen-Macaulay.
 Hence $A'$ is Cohen-Macaulay.
-We finally obtain the Cohen-Macaulayness of the special fiber of local model.
+We finally obtain the Cohen-Macaulayness of the special fiber of the local model.

-In \cite{Z}, Zhu introduced global Schubert varieties, which are the (generalized) equal characteristic counterpart of the local models.
+In \cite{Z}, Zhu introduced global Schubert varieties, which are the (generalized) equal characteristic counterparts of the local models.
 It is also worth mentioning that by a similar argument, in the unramified case, global Schubert varieties associated to minuscule coweights are normal and Cohen-Macaulay.
 It would be interesting to see if it is still the case for arbitrary coweights.

 There is a different connection between local models and complete symmetric varieties, by Faltings in \cite{FF} and by Pappas (unpublished notes, see also \cite[Chapter 8]{PRS}).
 This approach doesn't use loop groups and works when the level subgroup is close to maximal parahoric.
-It is interesting to see if the construction in this paper is related to this approach.
+It would be interesting to compare the construction in this paper with their approach.

+It is also worth mentioning that in many cases, local charts around points of local models can be described by relatively simple matrix equations.
+Thus our results on local models imply structure results on some matrix equations.
+For instance, Theorem \ref{main}, together with an observation of G\"ortz \cite[Page 690]{G1}, implies that the equations where $A_1, \cdots, A_n$ are $r \times r$-matrices, define a Cohen-Macaulay singularity.